babakansari/GenericMiniMax/README.md

-# Generic Mini Max Algorith
+# Generic Minimax Algorith
-This project is to create a generic solution to apply minimax algorithm to range of different use-cases.
+This project is to create a generic solution to apply minimax algorithm to wider range of different use-cases.

 The idea is to have a class that could be used to iterate on a collection of states and evaluate all the possibilities of winning for two players.